 Applicants will be asked to submit the following materials as part of their ISUAbroad application:

 The College of Human Sciences may check a participant's current GPA at any time.
 Failure to maintain the required GPA may affect participation in an international program.

 Costs and Financial Assistance

 Students participating in this exchange program will pay ISU tuition and fees.
+As a reminder, Iowa State students on this program will have their room and board covered through the cultural internship program (see above).
 Participants are also responsible for the following expenses: